pbrach/TimeTracker/README.md

 0. Operating System: TimeTracker runs on **Windows**, **Mac** and **Linux**.
 1. Denpendencies: Have python 3 installed
 2. *On linux* make sure that _**tkinter**_ is installed.
-On Debian based systems this is a separate package that is not automatically installed although tkinter is a native python library.
+On Debian based systems this is a separate package that is not automatically installed when getting python 3 via apt-get, although tkinter is a native python library.
 On Debian/Ubuntu/Mint systems you can install it via *apt-get* and the package *python3-tk*.
 For example via:

    ```
    sudo apt-get install python3-tk